-- Participation in Two Annual Surveys – We ask for thoughtful participation in two surveys: one about legislative, policy, and advocacy work advanced during the year (conducted annually in the summer) and about upcoming policy and advocacy priorities (conducted annually in the winter).
+- Participation in Annual Surveys – We ask for thoughtful participation in multiple surveys.
 These surveys help connect members with others working on similar issues, elevate issues of collective priority to drive toward solutions and supports, and help Network policy partners know where to invest the most in new policy resources.

 PIE Network is made up of more than 150 local, state, and national organizations—all focused on K-12 education policy and advocacy.
 Members unite around four policy pillars (High Expectations, Great Educators, Innovative Options, and Responsive Systems).
 While organizations may not be working on policy or advocacy related to all four pillars at any given time, members commit to not working actively against any.
 Organizations interested in membership are asked to share examples of their work aligned to the Network’s policy pillars.